OpenNebula/docs/source/deployment/references/oned_conf.rst

 -  **arguments**: for the driver executable
 -  **type**: driver type, supported drivers: xen, kvm or xml
 -  **default**: default values and configuration parameters for the driver, can be an absolute path or relative to ``/etc/one/``
+-  **keep_snapshots**: do not remove snapshots on power on/off cycles and live migrations if the hypervisor supports that.
 -  **imported_vms_actions** : comma-separated list of actions supported for imported vms.
 The available actions are:

    - migrate